-Who this drill will help: Golfers who feel they could be getting a little more in terms of clubhead speed.
+This drill is for golfers who feel they should be getting a little more in terms of clubhead speed.

-Who this drill will help: Golfers who are sacrificing clubhead speed by overusing their body in the downswing.
+This drill is for golfers who are sacrificing clubhead speed by overusing their body in the downswing.

 See this drill in action (as well as more tips) with PGA instructor Zach Allen:

-Give one or both of these drills a try, be persistent and hopefully you’ll be able to see some positive results!
-The product review section of Golfstead has information on quality clubs that will allow you to get the most out of these drills.
+Give these drills a try, be persistent, and hopefully you’ll be able to see some positive results!